petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/translating-pages-and-content/translating-web-content.md

 ## Publishing Translated Web Content Using Localizable Fields

 Sometimes when translating a web content using localizable fields, the content displayed in the translated language can be different from the content displayed in the original language.
 This is a behavior that Liferay offers so your editions to the web content won't override the content that has been already translated.
-To assert this behavior, follow these setps:
+To assert this behavior, follow these steps:

 1. In Web Content, go to Structures and Click *Add*.